Justice League Unlimited: Supporting cast

+Antagonists

 Reception

-Justice League Unlimited received critical acclaim and is listed as one of the best animated television shows of all time.
+Justice League Unlimited received overwhelming critical acclaim and is listed as one of the best animated television shows of all time.
 IGN named Justice League/Justice League Unlimited as the 20th best animated television series of all time.
 Similarly, IndieWire also ranked the series as the 20th best animated show of all time.
 James Whitbrook, editor of io9, wrote "Justice League Unlimited is simply the greatest superhero show of all time", further stating "it embraced its source material wholly, and was unafraid to be the wildest, biggest, comic-book-iest show it could be."
+Producer Bruce Timm has stated that amongst all the shows he has worked on, this show is his favorite.

 Home media

 From 2006 to 2007, Warner Home Video (via DC Entertainment and Warner Bros.
 Family Entertainment) released the entire series of Justice League Unlimited on DVD.
 The series is presented in original broadcast presentation and story arc continuity order.
 The series was also released on Blu-Ray.

 Warner Home Video also released another DVD set titled Justice League: The Complete Series.
 It contained all 91 episodes of Justice League and Justice League Unlimited on a 15-disc set with the 15th disc containing a bonus documentary.
 The same episodes were later sold as a 10-disc set without the bonus documentary.